coderaiser/putout/packages/plugin-putout-config/README.md

 -       "remove-useless-spread": "on",
 -       "remove-useless-spread/array": "on",
 -       "remove-useless-spread/object": "on",
+-       "remove-useless-spread/nested": "on",
--       "remove-useless-spread/nested": "on"
+-       "convert-apply-to-spread": "on"
 +       "spread": "on",
 +       "spread/remove-useless-array": "on",
 +       "spread/remove-useless-object": "on",
++       "spread/simplify-nested": "on",
-+       "spread/simplify-nested": "on"
++       "spread/convert-apply-to-spread": "on"
   }
 }
 ```